($725) Cost to ship a car from Charlotte, NC to Detroit, MI

 The time of the year

-Seasonal demand and weather conditions in both Charlotte and Detroit can impact car shipping prices.
+The time of year and weather conditions in Charlotte and Detroit play a major role in determining car shipping rates.

 Charlotte has a moderate climate.
 Your move is unlikely to be affected by the weather although, the rare snow day in the wintertime could make the road conditions difficult to drive on.